 On the other side of this wall, facing the living room, this volume received elements of locksmith, shelf and mobile support, which run along 3.5 linear meters to organize books, electronic devices and the collection of vinyl records.
 By the existence of a collective laundry on the ground floor of the building, the service area can be replaced by a large support cabinet (food dispenser, cleaning materials, tank and tank), embedded in the lateral side of the volume.
 Let's face it, an amazing idea!

-The rest of the wet areas, still in the words of the architects, were concentrated in a single axis in the direction transverse to the bottom of the apartment.
-Above the bathroom, the water tanks of the building are located, and for this reason the lining under the kitchen, bathroom and bedroom form a lower horizontal plane, interrupted in the living area, where it accompanies the slope of the roof and shows the wood structural scissors.
+The rest of the wet areas, still in the words of the architects, were concentrated on a single axis across the bottom of the apartment.
+Above the bathroom are located the water tanks of the building and for this reason the lining under the kitchen, the bathroom and the bedroom conform a lower right-hand horizontal plane, interrupted in the living area, where it accompanies the slope of the roof and shows the wood structural scissors.
 The liner design, added to the new loose volume of the ceiling, widened the living area creating additional space over the room that can be accessed by means of a metal ladder.

 Photos: Go - Photographer Rafaela Netto